The impact of poverty

 - While studies show that there are more play areas in deprived areas, their quality is generally poorer.
 Vandalism, playground misuse and danger of injury all act as deterrents to using what otherwise might be good facilities.6

-- 1. D Hirsch, Estimating the Costs of Child Poverty, JRF 2008
+- 1. D Hirsch, An estimate of the Cost of Child Poverty in 2013,

 - 2. See http://www.education.gov.uk/rsgateway/DB/SFR/s000977/index.shtml